Religion in China: Three Kingdoms through Tang

 Buddhism was introduced during the latter Han dynasty, and first mentioned in 65 CE, entering China via the Silk Road, transmitted by the Buddhist populations who inhabited the Western Regions, then Indo-Europeans (predominantly Tocharians and Saka).
 It began to grow to become a significant influence in China proper only after the fall of the Han dynasty, in the period of political division.
 When Buddhism had become an established religion it began to compete with Chinese indigenous religion and Taoist movements, deprecated in Buddhist polemics.
 After the first stage of the Three Kingdoms (220–280), China was partially unified under the Jin.
 The fall of Luoyang to the Xiongnu in 311 led the royal court and Celestial Masters' clerics to migrate southwards.
 Jiangnan became the center of the "southern tradition" of Celestial Masters' Taoism, which developed a meditation technique known as "guarding the One"—visualizing the unity God in the human organism.
 Representatives of Jiangnan responded to the spread of Celestial Masters' Taoism by reformulating their own traditions, leading to Shangqing Taoism, based on revelations that occurred between 364 and 370 in modern-day Nanjing, and Lingbao Taoism, based on revelations of the years between 397 and 402 and re-codified by Lu Xiujing.
 Lingbao incorporated from Buddhism the ideas of "universal salvation" and ranked "heavens", and focused on communal rituals.

 In the Tang dynasty the concept of Tian became more common at the expense of Di, continuing a tendency that started in the Han dynasty.
-Both also expanded their meanings, with di now more frequently used as suffix of a deity's name rather than to refer to the supreme power.
-Tian, besides, became more associated to its meaning of "Heaven" as a paradise.
+Both also expanded their meanings, with Di now more frequently used as suffix of a deity's name rather than to refer to the supreme power.
+Tian, besides, became more associated with its meaning of "Heaven" as a paradise.
 The proliferation of foreign religions in the Tang, especially Buddhist sects, entailed that each of them conceived their own ideal "Heaven".
 "Tian" itself started to be used, linguistically, as an affix in composite names to mean "heavenly" or "divine".
 This was also the case in the Buddhist context, with many monasteries' names containing this element.
 Both Buddhism and Taoism developed hierarchic pantheons which merged metaphysical (celestial) and physical (terrestrial) being, blurring the edge between human and divine, which reinforced the religious belief that gods and devotees sustain one another.

 The principle of reciprocity between the human and the divine led to changes in the pantheon that reflected changes in the society.
 The late Tang dynasty saw the spread of the cult of the City Gods in direct bond to the development of the cities as centers of commerce and the rise in influence of merchant classes.
 Commercial travel opened China to influences from foreign cultures.